 Wait, but what’s a Big Little Beta?

-Created a team of mad editorial scientists, a Big Little Beta from Little Guy Editing is an unholy marriage of traditional beta reading and developmental editing.
+Created by a team of itty-bitty editorial mad scientists, a Big Little Beta Read is a combination of traditional beta reading and developmental editing.

-Is your POV standing between your readers and the characters?
+Is your POV standing between your readers and the plot?

 What recurring grammar and syntax mistakes should you unlearn ASAP?

-The ultimate goal of a BLB is to give an author a springboard for self-editing well before they decide to undergo an official developmental edit.
+A successful BLBR gives an author a springboard for self-editing well before they decide to undergo a full developmental edit.